AckerlyXu/heima/articles/virtual-machines/linux/create-ssh-secured-vm-from-template-nodejs.md

 info:    group create command OK
 ```

-That example deployed a VM using the `--template-file` parameter with a path to the template file as an argument.
-You can also use `--template-uri` to deploy directly from the github raw file, if you are sure the template is suitable for Azure China.
+That example deployed a VM using the `--template-uri` parameter.
+You can always use the `--template-uri` parameter, if you are sure the template is suitable for Azure China.
+You can also download or create a template locally and pass the template using the `--template-file` parameter with a path to the template file as an argument.
 The Azure CLI prompts you for the parameters required by the template.

 ## Next steps
 Search the [templates gallery](https://github.com/Azure/azure-quickstart-templates/) to discover what app frameworks to deploy next.